FREQUENTLY ASKED QUESTIONS

-When Is The Next Free Cannabis Education Workshop at Trilogy Wellness?
+When is the next Cannabis Hour Workshop at Trilogy Wellness?

 How Do I Become a Registered Cannabis Patient?

 Patients and Caregivers must first register on the Maryland Cannabis Commission website by providing name, address, date of birth, and uploading an image of a government ID and recent photo.
-MMCC staff will review the application and notify the patient of their unique 25-digit ID registration number.
+A $50 fee is due at the time of registration.
+MMCC staff will review the application and notify the patient of their unique 16-digit Patient ID number.

 Once you receive your patient number (obtained only through the MMCC website), you must obtain a written referral (“written certification”) from a doctor who has registered with the Maryland Medical Cannabis Commission.
 The registered physician will use the assigned patient number to issue an online recommendation for medical cannabis.

 For more details about this process visit: http://mmcc.maryland.gov/Pages/process_to_obtain.aspx

 How Do I Become a Caregiver to a Cannabis Patient?